-There’s no hard-and-fast rule as to how long a proper pair of shorts should hang, part of it is preference, part of it relates to how tall you are, but we do suggest going no higher than a 2-3 inches above the middle of your kneecap, for the most reasonable look.
-While it seems some brands are favoring a Daisy Duke vibe these days, somewhere between an 8 and 12 inch inseam is probably your best bet.
+There’s no hard-and-fast rule as to how long a proper pair of shorts should hang, part of it is preference, part of it relates to how tall you are, but we do suggest going no higher than 2-3 inches above the middle of your kneecap, for the most reasonable look.
+While it seems some brands are favoring a Daisy Duke vibe these days, somewhere between an 8 and 12-inch inseam is probably your best bet.
 Conversely, shorts that drape too far below the knee can make you look like a child trying to wearing your older sibling’s clothes and also shorten you overall.
 Let’s face it, nobody wants either of those things.

 Casual vs. Comfortable

 After a long day at work, school or wherever your couch isn’t, there’s nothing better than letting loose and throwing on a pair of those cut-off sweats or mesh basketball shorts.
-Yes, shorts are inherently casual, but because they now are cut trim and come in rather stylish fabrics, like chino, linen and chambray, not all shorts are created equal.
+Yes, shorts are inherently casual, but because they now are cut trim and come in rather stylish fabrics, like chino, linen, and chambray, not all shorts are created equal.
 For a relaxed day out, ditch those frayed jorts in place of a smartly cut, modern-fit pair of chino or twill shorts.
 It’ll allow you to maintain all the comforts that come with wearing shorts, without looking like you just woke up.
-You’ll be able to dress them up appropriately with a collared button down or polo and even wear something dressier than a pair of sneakers with them.
+You’ll be able to dress them up appropriately with a collared button-down or polo and even wear something dressier than a pair of sneakers with them.
 And let’s leave the meshies at home, relegated to watching sports or a Netflix binge session.
 You never know who you are going to run into on your morning coffee run, so it’s worth it to consider what you leave home in.

 Mind The Dress Code

 More and more, offices are allowing employees to take full advantage of a “casual work environment”, which includes wearing shorts to work.
 While we don’t unanimously condone that here, there’s nothing wrong with wearing a smart pair of shorts if the dress code explicitly allows it.
-But, that doesn't give you free reign to wear cutoff sweats or cycling spandex, there are limits to what types of shorts you should wear in a professional setting.
+But, that doesn't give you free rein to wear cutoff sweats or cycling spandex, there are limits to what types of shorts you should wear in a professional setting.
 Treat your shorts as you would a pair of more formal pants (like chinos) and keep them dialed in with the right shirt and shoes.
 As for summer events, weird dress codes can be confusing, but we don’t recommend shorts unless it explicitly states "casual" and it's a daytime or outdoor setting.
-Don’t be “that guy” who shows up in shorts and a ridiculous hawaiian shirt, just because the wedding invitation said “beach side”.
+Don’t be “that guy” who shows up in shorts and a ridiculous Hawaiian shirt, just because the wedding invitation said “beachside”.

 Don't Forget The Shoes

 Contrary to popular belief, when wearing shorts, there are other footwear options besides flip flops or canvas sneakers.
 If you want to sharpen up a touch for a relaxed evening out or if you’re headed to a BBQ, try a pair of suede driving loafers or boat shoes along with a long sleeve plaid or oxford with the sleeves rolled.
-With a look like this you’re going to be able to hit the perfect stride between casual, comfortable, and dressed up.
+With a look like this, you’re going to be able to hit the perfect stride between casual, comfortable, and dressed up.

-Finding the right pair of shorts, much like with any other article of clothing, is about nailing the fit and style that suit you best.
+Finding the right pair of shorts, much like with any other article of clothing, is about nailing the fit and style that suits you best.
 There’s no magic formula to determine the perfect fit, but with a little due diligence, you’ll be able to pull off the summer casual look with a healthy dose of style.